There are venomous snakes in Montana. However, the state only has one venomous species. That is the Prairie Rattlesnake (Crotalus viridis).

 Where are Prairie Rattlesnakes Found in Montana?

 The Prairie Rattlesnake is found in almost all of the state.
 An exception is north-western Montana.
 They favor the open and arid country but can also be found in pine and grassy forests.
 You are most likely to run into them in areas where they can sun themselves.
 These include rocky areas with southern exposures or south-facing slopes with rocky outcrops.
 Even though they den in large groups, they will range up to seven miles from their den in the summer months.
-They are mostly ground snakes.
+They are primarily ground snakes.
 However, they occasionally climb into shrubs, bushes, or trees.

 What Do Prairie Rattlesnakes Eat?